 Project Managing External Care Markets (£0.250m) Lead portfolio Adult Social Care & Health Council Plan Priority Delivering for those who need it most Wellbeing in neighbourhoods Senior responsible officer Sarah Dillon MTFP Lens Value for Money Service Adult Social Care (ASC) - Support & Care Management Proposal summary Managing External Care Markets The service will work with the external provider market to ensure that optimum levels of commissioning are achieved and packages of care are appropriate to meet the assessed care and support needs of individuals.
 How will the saving be achieved 24/25 The Council is one of the few remaining within the North West region that pay bed based care providers net of an individual's financial contribution.
 This means that responsibility for collecting income from individuals is currently with the external care providers.
 It is necessary for the Council to move to paying the external care sector gross income to be consistent with the sector norms.
 Any benchmarking information available to compare Stockport with comparable authorities National and regional benchmarking has indicated that; Stockport has high fee rates compared to other LA's - 2nd highest ceiling rate out of 22 Local Authorities (LA) in NW region for Residential Dementia and the highest for Standard Nursing.
 7 out of 22 other North West LA's pay care providers in the same way we do currently (net).
 Workforce impact.
-Outline any changes to the workforce as a result of this proposal Outline any internal / There will be no changes to staffing as a result of this proposal. organisational impact of the proposal Outline any changes to service delivery and impact this proposal may have on service users There will be no changes to service delivery.
+Outline any changes to the workforce as a result of this proposal Outline any internal / organisational impact of the proposal There will be no changes to staffing as a result of this proposal.
+Outline any changes to service delivery and impact this proposal may have on service users There will be no changes to service delivery.
 Delivering the change Autumn 2023, new bed based placements are paid gross.
 By March 2024 all existing clients have been moved across to gross payment terms.

-Project Managing External Care Markets (£0.250m)

-List key milestones and

-delivery dates (where

-known)

-Will reserves/ double running be needed in order to deliver this proposal?
-No.

-Is public consultation needed?
-No - engagement will take place with external care providers as part of the 2024/25 fee setting process.

-Is a separate EqIA No EqIA is required at this stage.
+Project Managing External Care Markets (£0.250m) List key milestones and delivery dates (where known) , No. Will reserves/ double running be needed in order to deliver this proposal?
+NO. Is public consultation needed?
+We will also seek views on all our proposals through our overall budget public consultation which runs from 15th November to the 13th December.
+Further engagement will take place with external care providers as part of the 2024/25 fee setting process.
+Is a separate EqIA (Equalities impact assessment) needed?
+No EqIA is required at this stage.
+Is a separate EIA (Environmental impact assessment) needed?
+No EIA is required.

-(Equalities impact

-assessment) needed?

-Is a separate EIA No EIA is required.

-(Environmental impact

-assessment) needed?

 Project Better Care Fund Investment (£0.500m) Lead portfolio Adult Social Care & Health Council Plan Priority Delivering for those who need it most Wellbeing in Neighbourhoods Senior responsible officer Sarah Dillon MTFP Lens Robust Corporate Governance Service Adult Social Care (ASC) - Service wide Proposal summary Better Care Fund (BCF) Investment ASC receives an annual uplift to its BCF.
 It is proposed to use £0.5m of this year's uplift to support the demand and demographic pressures in the service.
 How will the saving be achieved 24/25 An element of the BCF inflationary uplift will be used to support the delivery of ASC.
-Any benchmarking information available to compare Stockport with There is no benchmarking information available.